A GUIDE TO AFRICA

 4. Chipsi Mayai

 This Tanzanian dish is similar to an Indian tandoori or Middle Eastern kebabs with a Tanzanian twist.
 Beef, goat, chicken or fish is marinated, skewered and then grilled slowly over open coals.
 The meat is grilled until it is charred to give it a fiery flavour.
-The slow cooking method also does wonders to enhance the flavours of the meat, so be sure to order more than one.
-It is a street food favourite, especially popular of a late night of dancing.
+The slow-cooking method also does wonders to enhance the flavours of the meat, so be sure to order more than one.
+It is a street food favourite, especially popular for a late night of dancing.

 6. Mchuzi Wa Samaki